 Anyway, I was visiting this amazing island during summer time and we joined a local tour with “Extreme Iceland” – AH35 14-hour tour to the South Coast & Jökulsárlón Glacial Lagoon.
 We got on the coach bus in Reykjavik early morning and finally arrived Jokulsarlon lagoon before lunch after seeing the spectacular Skógafoss!

-One more thing, when we were taking photos around the glacier, one of the biggest iceberg collapsed.
+One more thing, when we were taking photos around the glacier, one of the biggest icebergs collapsed.
 There was a deafening sound and the sight of it was spectacular!!